Global Markets: Stocks bulls halt their charge

 HOLD GOLD

-Global oil benchmark Brent snapped three consecutive days of gains to dip to $43.46 a barrel, although it remained near a two-month high.
+Global oil benchmark Brent was battling to add to three consecutive days of gains at a steady $43.88 a barrel and near a two-month high.

-Traders were tempering expectations of an early release of a COVID-19 vaccine.
-The International Energy Agency also raised doubts on Thursday about a quick recovery in demand, amid surging infections in Europe and the United States.
+As well as traders tempering their COVID-19 vaccine enthusiasm, the International Energy Agency raised doubts on Thursday about a quick recovery in demand, amid surging infections in Europe and the United States.

 Most of Europe’s main economies are already grappling with a wave of infections and new social restrictions.
 New York also ordered bars and restaurants to start closing early on Wednesday after U.S. cases hit records.